JavaMuller/hive-test-harness/README.md

 ```
 usage: java -jar <Hive Test Harness Jar>
  -b,--build              build database, tables and load data
+ -c,--count              when executing queries, count the records
+                         returned from the query
     --data.path <PATH>   path to local data to be uploaded to HDFS and
                          used by build scripts
  -i,--iterations <arg>   number of times the query will be executed